jonny561201/SqlServerDocker/README.md

 # Intent
     The Goal of the project is to simplify the creation of a sql server docker container with a healthcheck.
-    The project also incorporates Flyway as a mechanism to perform versioned database migrations.
+    The project incorporates Flyway as a mechanism to perform versioned database migrations.
     Additionally Flyway allows for population of test data for use on delivery teams looking for a simple base project.
     All versioned sql scripts can be placed in the `docker/flyway/db/migration/` folder.